lawrencecchen/stripe-sync/apps/docs/docs/index.md

 ## Deploy edge functions

-Make sure to pass the `--no-verify-jwt` flat, since we want Stripe to be able to give us POST reqeusts.
+Make sure to pass the `--no-verify-jwt` flat, since we want Stripe to be able to send us POST reqeusts.

 ```
 supabase secrets set --env-file ./supabase/.env